Non-local computation and the black hole interior: Computation inside black holes

-To relate the bulk interaction to a non-local computation, we exploit that the reconstruction wedges of our two half spaces reach into the interior.
-In particular, consider an interaction that takes place in the bulk subregion
+The boundary of the reconstruction wedges of $\mathcal{R}_+$ and $\mathcal{R}_-$ is defined by the extremal surface anchored to the two boundary cuts $\gamma_+$, $\gamma_-$, defined at $X_1=0, t=T$ in the two CFTs.
+In the planar black hole this threads through the black hole interior as shown in figure \ref{fig:planarPenrose}.
+Consider an interaction that takes place in the bulk subregion

 which we can also express as